Civil Rights Icon John Lewis Remembered in His Hometown

 In 1955, he heard a new voice on the radio: King, who was leading the Montgomery bus boycott about 50 miles (80 kilometers) away.

 Lewis became a leader of the Freedom Riders, often facing violent and angry crowds, and was jailed dozens of times.
 In 1961, he was beaten after arriving at the same Montgomery station where he arrived three years earlier to meet King.
-In 1965, his skull was fractured on the bridge in Selma in the melee that became known as Bloody Sunday.
+In 1965, his skull was fractured on the bridge in Selma when law enforcement officers beat civil rights marchers in a melee became known as Bloody Sunday.

-His parents and siblings watched the news footage of the Selma beatings, worried that he would become the next civil rights martyr.

-The Troy public library now has a sign outside honoring Lewis.
-Students at the university he wasn’t allowed to attend now study his life and work.
+President Barack Obama in 2011 awarded Lewis the Presidential Medal of Freedom saying he was “an American who knew that change could not wait for some other person or some other time."

 Last year, Lewis announced he had been diagnosed with advanced pancreatic cancer.